built4tech/mvcloud/README.md

 ___
 # McAfee Mvision Cloud

-This notebook goes through different samples that demonstrate the use of the Mvision Cloud EDR.
+This notebook goes through different samples that demonstrate the use of the Mvision Cloud.

 Currently the following samples are provided: